 The outer IF runs first and tests to see if C3 is blank.
 If so, outer IF returns "Incomplete", and the inner IF never runs.

-If the score is not blank, the outer IF returns TRUE, and the original IF function is run.
+If the score is not blank, the outer IF returns FALSE, and the original IF function is run.

 4. A nested IF for scales